Toward Instance-Optimal State Certification With Incoherent Measurements: Overview of Techniques

-Recall that in the case where $\sigma = \rhomm$, the ``mixture of alternatives'' we consider is given by perturbing every eigenvalue of $\rhomm$ and then randomly rotating by a Haar-unitary over $\co^d$.
+\paragraph{Scale-Sensitive Rotations.} Recall from the discussion at the beginning of this section that in the case where $\sigma = \rhomm$, the right ``mixture of alternatives'' to consider is to perturb every eigenvalue of $\rhomm$ and then randomly rotate by a Haar-random unitary over $\co^d$; this is sometimes called the \emph{quantum Paninski} instance \cite{o2015quantum} for its resemblance to Paninski's construction in the classical setting.

+For general $\sigma$, we could try the same thing, but motivated by the classical setting, we would tune how much we perturb each eigenvalue based on its magnitude.
+Unfortunately, if we then simply rotate the resulting perturbed state by a Haar-random unitary over $\co^d$, it turns out that we can't hope to prove a sufficiently strong lower bound.

+To see this, let's consider the following extreme example.
+Imagine that $\sigma$ is nearly a pure state.
+A random global rotation of a perturbation of $\sigma$, no matter how cleverly we picked the perturbation, is close to a Haar-random pure state.
+So its trace inner product with $\sigma$ will be on the order of $\Theta(1/d)$ with high probability, whereas the trace inner product of $\sigma$ with itself is on the order of $\Theta(1)$.
+In particular, just by measuring the observable given by $\sigma$, we can easily distinguish whether $\rho = \sigma$ or $\rho$ comes from this particular mixture of alternatives using $O(1)$ measurements.

-For general $\sigma$, one cannot afford to use a global rotation.
-Just as we needed to be sensitive to the different scales when picking the perturbations $\epsilon_i$ in the classical setting, in the quantum setting we need to be sensitive to these scales not only in picking the perturbations to the eigenvalues of $\sigma$ but also in picking the ensemble of rotations.
+The point is that in the quantum setting, we need to be sensitive to the different scales of $\sigma$'s eigenvalues not only in picking the perturbations to the eigenvalues of $\sigma$, but \emph{also in picking the ensemble of rotations}!

+\paragraph{An Attempt: Generalized Quantum Paninski.} We now outline an attempt at generalizing the quantum Paninski construction in a way that is sufficiently sensitive to the different scales for the eigenvalues of $\sigma$.
+Motivated by the classical construction described above, we can group the eigenvalues of $\sigma$ into \emph{buckets}, where a given bucket contains all eigenvalues within a fixed multiplicative factor of each other, and consider a mixture of alternatives defined as follows.
+First, given any $m\in \mathbb{N}$, define the matrix: